huohuoren4/docs/python/flask/user_guide/quickstart.md

     ...
 ```

-For some better examples, see [Uploading Files](https://flask.palletsprojects.com/en/2.3.x/patterns/fileuploads/).
+For some better examples, see [Uploading Files](/python/flask/user_guide/pattern/upload_file#uploading-files).

-### Cookies
+### Cookies {#cookies}

-To access cookies you can use the [cookies](https://flask.palletsprojects.com/en/2.3.x/api/#flask.Request.cookies) attribute.
-To set cookies you can use the [set_cookie](https://flask.palletsprojects.com/en/2.3.x/api/#flask.Response.set_cookie) method of response objects.
-The [cookies](https://flask.palletsprojects.com/en/2.3.x/api/#flask.Request.cookies) attribute of request objects is a dictionary with all the cookies the client transmits.
-If you want to use sessions, do not use the cookies directly but instead use the [Sessions](https://flask.palletsprojects.com/en/2.3.x/quickstart/#sessions) in Flask that add some security on top of cookies for you.
+To access cookies you can use the `cookies` attribute.
+To set cookies you can use the `set_cookie` method of response objects.
+The `cookies` attribute of request objects is a dictionary with all the cookies the client transmits.
+If you want to use sessions, do not use the cookies directly but instead use the `Sessions` in Flask that add some security on top of cookies for you.

 Reading cookies: